rpherbig/rpherbig.github.io/_posts/2019-10-03-facilitation-dont-lose-before-you-start.markdown

 ## After the Workshop

-How involved you are in the after phase varies.
+How involved you are in the 'after' phase varies.
 In my experience, the best results come from the team committing and the facilitator offering to be available for advice, suggestions, and help.
 [You're the chicken, not the pig.](https://en.wikipedia.org/wiki/The_Chicken_and_the_Pig)

 ## Key Takeaways

-Do you need to consider everything here?
-Not necessarily.
-Be pragmatic.
-Spend more or less time based on the importance of the meeting and the risk vs reward.
+Do you need to consider everything I mentioned here?
+Not necessarily - be agile and lean and pragmatic.
+Spend more or less time preparing based on the importance of the meeting and the expected return of that prep time.

 > Plans are worthless, but planning is everything.